 The Whitney

-In 1931, Whitney approached the famed Metropolitan Museum of Arts to house her twenty-year collection of 700 modern art works.
-Upon rejection from The Met, it was then that she founded The Whitney Museum of American Art.
+In 1931, Whitney approached the famed Metropolitan Museum of Arts to house her twenty-year collection of 700 modern artworks.
+After being rejected by The Met, she founded The Whitney Museum of American Art.

 Wearing J. Crew punched-out eyelet dress, with Seychelles blue suede sandals and carrying Mansur Gavriel Black Flamma Tote.
 My collection of Tiffany charms, David Yurman cable bracelet, J. Crew Factor necklace with Prada sunnies.

 Vanderbilt!
 You may recall the name from the prominent United States Vanderbilt family.
-As in her daddy was Cornelius Vanderbilt II.
+Her daddy was Cornelius Vanderbilt II.
 Cornelius built his wealth in shipping and railroads during the Gilded Age.
 Just a reminder, the Gilded Age was an era of rapid economic growth in the United States’s industrialization.

 This portrait of Gertrude Vanderbilt Whitney is featured in the first-floor gallery devoted to Gertrude in the Whitney Museum.
 Whitney commissioned this portrait in 1916 from Robert Henri, leader of the urban realist painters.

-Gertrude Vanderbilt Whitney (January 9,1875 – April 18,1942) was a prominent social figure and hostess who was born into the wealthy Vanderbilt family and married into the also prosperous Whitney family.
+Gertrude Vanderbilt Whitney (January 9, 1875—April 18, 1942) was a prominent social figure and hostess born into the wealthy Vanderbilt family and married into the equally prosperous Whitney family.

-The building was designed by architect Renzo Piano, who also designed the New York Times Building, The inaugural exhibit, “America Is Hard to See,” is drawn entirely from the Whitney Museum of Art’s collection.
+The building was designed by architect Renzo Piano, who also designed the New York Times Building.
+The inaugural exhibit, “America Is Hard to See,” is drawn entirely from the Whitney Museum of Art’s collection.
 The massive collection covers most of the eight floors.
-The well-curated art is reflective of the period of time as listed below:
+The well-curated art is reflective of the period as listed below:

 Floor Eight: 1910 -1940